10 Ways to Get Rid of Pesky Age Spots

 6. Spot treat with a cocktail of proven ingredients

 Attacking stubborn discolorations is not a one-solution-fits-all deal.
 In fact, another answer is to try a potent but safe mix of a few ingredients that even out the skin in what amounts to a group effort.
-“The most effective OTC brightening products are those like Rodan + Fields Reverse Tone Correcting Treatment ($110, rodanandfields.com), which combine scientifically proven brightening agents like kojic acid with antioxidants like a vitamin C and a retinol for synergistic results,” says Kim.
+“The most effective OTC brightening products combine scientifically proven brightening agents like kojic acid with antioxidants like a vitamin C and/or a retinol for synergistic results,” Kim says.
 Look for other mixes that include two tried-and-true ingredients — hydroquinone and kojic acid.
-You'll find hydroquinone in Ambi Skincare Fade Cream ($7, target.com) along with alpha hydroxy acid and vitamin E. Or try a kojic acid blend like Urban Skin Rx Even Tone Super Glow Serum ($23, ulta.com) with niacinamide, vitamin C and ferulic acid; or La Roche-Posay Glycolic B5 Dark Spot Corrector ($40, target.com) with kojic acid and glycolic acid.
+You’ll find hydroquinone in Ambi Fade Cream for Normal Skin ($7, walgreens.com) along with alpha hydroxy acid and vitamin E. Or try a kojic acid blend Urban Skin Rx Retinol Rapid Repair & Dark Spot Treatment ($26, ulta.com) with niacinamide and C, Dr. Dennis Gross Clinical Grade IPL Dark Spot Correcting Serum ($92, dermstore.com) with C and lactic acid, or La Roche Posay Dark Spot Corrector Glycolic B5 Serum ($40, target.com) with glycolic acid.

 - 7 of